Jeremy-Ramirez/Jeremy-Ramirez/README.md

 ## 💡 About Me

-Results‑driven Senior Software Engineer with 6+ years of experience architecting and delivering scalable platform features and developer‑facing SDKs for data‑intensive web applications.
+Senior Software Engineer with 5+ years of experience architecting and delivering scalable platform features and developer‑facing SDKs for data‑intensive web applications.
 Expert in Python (FastAPI, Django & Flask) and TypeScript/JavaScript (Node.js, React.js, NextJS), with a strong background in software design patterns, test‑driven development, and secure coding practices (SonarQube).
 Proven leader in mentoring junior engineers, performing rigorous code reviews, and driving CI/CD & DevOps initiatives that raise code quality and deployment velocity.
 Adept at coordinating cross‑functional teams to ship high‑impact enhancements, resolve escalated customer issues, and maintain cloud environments.

 Currently pursuing a Master's in Software Engineering at **Syddansk Universitet (SDU)** and open to remote opportunities in full stack development and system automation.